asadbukhari2/asadbukhari2/README.md

 #### A curious Developer

-- 🔭 I’m currently working on a free comic search react-native app
+- 🔭 I’m currently working on a laundry app
-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently learning MERN Stack
 - 👯 I’m looking to collaborate and learn the world of open source
 - 🥅 2023 Goals: Learn more about MERN stack & system design
 - ⚡ Fun fact: I love to play foosball